kenoir/news-labs-events-prototype/README.md

 Running tests
 -------------

-Using autotest to run everything:
+Using autotest to run everything all the time:

     export AUTOFEATURE=true
     autotest